How we use your information

 For your direct care either from the practice or within the NHS hospital service we imply your consent to pass on relevant clinical information to other professional staff involved in your direct care.

 Only when there is a legal basis for the transfer of data, we may pass limited and relevant information to other NHS organisations to improve the efficient management of the NHS or to aid medical research.
-Please read our Privacy Poster , which is also on display in our reception area, along with our privacy notices which you can read by clicking on the following individual links 1 2 3 4 .
-To read about how Primary Care Clusters in Wales use your information click here .
+Please read our Privacy Notice - Patients and Carers (in Welsh) (in English) which is also on display in our reception area.
+Click here for Children and Young People Privacy Information (in Welsh) (in English).
+Click the following for Your Privacy Your Rights - English leaflet - Welsh leaflet.

-If you wish to object to the use of your data for these “secondary” uses please speak to: Mrs Shelagh Hughes, our Practice Manager.
+If you wish to object to the use of your data for these “secondary” uses please speak to: Ms Karen Owen, our Practice Manager.